 9. The LMF invokes an Namf_Communication_N1N2MessageTransfer operation to return an acknowledgment for the event report as described for step 26 for clause 6.3.1.

-10. The AMF forwards the acknowledgment to the NG-RAN node in a NAS DL NAS Transport message which is encapsulated in an N2 Downlink NAS Transport message.
+10. The AMF forwards the acknowledgment to the ng-eNB node in a NAS DL NAS Transport message which is encapsulated in an N2 Downlink NAS Transport message.
 The AMF also includes an "end indication" in the N2 message.

 NOTE 3: If the AMF determines more data or signalling may be pending for the UE, the AMF does not include the "end indication" at step 10 and step 12 below is not performed.

-11. The NG-RAN node sends an RRC DL Information Transfer message to the UE and includes the NAS message received in step 10.
+11. The ng-eNB node sends an RRC DL Information Transfer message to the UE and includes the NAS message received in step 10.

-12. If the "end indication" was received in step 10, the NG-RAN node releases the RRC connection.
+12. If the "end indication" was received in step 10, the ng-eNB node releases the RRC connection.

 13. If a location estimate is needed for event reporting, the LMF determines the UE location using the location measurements and/or location estimate received in the event report at step 5 and/or the serving cell ID provided by the AMF at step 5.